MartinStokroos/TrueRMS/README.md

 `AC_powermeter.ino` - This is a complete AC-power measurement application.
 It needs the voltage and a voltage representation of the current as input.
 It determines the apparent power, real power, power factor and the rms-values of the input voltage and current.

 ## AC measurements with the Arduino
-The easiest way to interface high ac-voltage inputs with the ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* Such transducer provides galvanic isolation, scaling and level shifting in one unit.
+The easiest way to interface high ac-voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* Such a transducer provides galvanic isolation, scaling and level shifting in one unit.
-For current sensing, *LEM* also manufactures transducers like the *LEM_LA55-P*, with the same advantages as for the voltage transducer.
+For current sensing, *LEM* also manufactures transducers like the *LEM_LA55-P* with the same advantages as for the voltage transducer.

 If one prefers to build input scaling circuits from discrete components, a thorough design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) of the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
 Take notice of the warnings!
-The proposed circuits can be adapted easily to the 5V range of the Arduino.
+The proposed circuits can be adapted easily to the 5V range for the Arduino.

 At all times, USE AN ISOLATION TRANSFORMER FOR SAFETY!